trungdq2295/system-design/ad-click-aggregator/README.md

 * [Testing Solution](#testing-solution)

 ## General info
-**Web Crawler System**
+**Ad Click Aggregator System**

-A system aims to crawl the data from website
+A system aims to provide user where user can view aggregated ad click data

 ## Technologies
 To be Updated